microsoft/dotnet/Documentation/compatibility/aspnet-Fix handling Input and Label attributes for WebForms CheckBox control.md

     </configuration>
 ```

-Setting it lower, or not at all, will preserve the old incorrect behavior.
+Setting it lower, or not at all, preserves the old incorrect behavior.

 ### Affected APIs
 `System.Web.UI.WebControls.CheckBox`